Hello Science Enthusiast!

 - have the drive to become positive agents of change as globally competent citizens”

-As I reflect on my mission, I see that a few tweaks can transform it into one that is appropriate for science educators across the globe whose work I whole-heartedly respect because of its’ relevance and importance for vital societies and sustainable ecosystems.
+As I reflect on my mission, I see that a few tweaks can transform it into one that is appropriate for all people of all ages across the globe.

 Thus, my mission becomes,

-“My mission is to support our talented scientifically and geographically literate educators who,
+“My mission is to create and support scientifically and geographically literate people who,

 - have passion for discovery of the natural world around them

-- have the drive to become positive agents of change as globally competent teacher leader citizens”
+- have the drive to become positive agents of change in order to protect our shared world“

 Sincerely, Laurel Cardellichio